Harsh76200/Live-IPL-match-Extension/README.md

 ## Live-IPL-match-Extension

-This extension will show you updates of IPL Matches.
+This extension will show you Live updates of IPL Matches.